Pomegranate Kitchen Values

-We believe food is the great connector, across language and cultures.
-The heart of Pomegranate is our kitchen - here our team and chefs create the food of home.
-Our catering, dishes and products are a wonderful blend - some using recipes passed down for generations while others put a new spin on kiwi classics.
+We believe that food is the great connector, across language and cultures.
+The heart of Pomegranate is the kitchen - there our team and chefs create the food of home.
+Our dishes are a wonderful blend - some using recipes passed down for generations while others put a new spin on kiwi classics.

 We also think working with our natural environment and being generous

-to the planet is important, from biodegradable packaging and ethically-sourced
+to the planet is important, from biodegradable packaging to ethically-sourced

 uniforms to deliveries by bike.